Guest blog (Littlefish): Cyber Essentials April 2025 Update: What you Need to Know

 techUK - Seizing the AI Opportunity

-The UK is a global leader in AI innovation, development and adoption.
-The economic growth and productivity gain that AI can unlock is vast, but to fully harness this transformative opportunity, immediate action is required. techUK and our members are committed to working with the Government to turn the AI Opportunities Action Plan into reality.
-Our aim is to ensure the UK seizes the opportunities presented by AI technology and continues to be a world leader in AI development.
+AI has the potential to boost UK GDP by £550 billion by 2035, making adoption an urgent economic priority. techUK and our members are committed to working with the Government to turn the AI Opportunities Action Plan into reality.
+Together we can ensure the UK seizes the opportunities presented by AI technology and continues to be a world leader in AI development.

-techUK runs a full calendar of activities including events, reports, and insights to demonstrate some of the most significant AI opportunities for the UK.
+Get involved: techUK runs a busy calendar of activities including events, reports, and insights to demonstrate some of the most significant AI opportunities for the UK.
 Our AI Hub is where you will find details of all upcoming activity.
 We also send a monthly AI newsletter which you can subscribe to here.

 Contact the team